Moeslim Taher

 Moeslim Taher, S.H. (also written Muslim Taher, مسلم طاهر, /ar/; September 10, 1934 – November 23, 1999) was an Indonesian educator who founded Jayabaya University on October 5, 1958.
 Taher was later appointed become 2nd rector of Jayabaya University for the period 1962–1988 replacing Prof. Mr. S. A. Hakim as first rector.
 In addition, Taher was appointed by Soeharto as the Supreme Advisory Council of the Republic of Indonesia from 1983 to 1988.

 Biography

 Early life

 Sidi Moeslim bin Mohammad Taher was born in Sigli, Pidie Regency, Aceh as the fourth of seven children from a family of Arab-Minangkabau origin.
 His last name Taher (طاهر; /ar/) is one of the Ba 'Alawi sada clans of Hadhrami Arab in Indonesia.
 His father was named Haji Sidi Mohammad Tahir who was a retired head of the pawnshop, while his mother was a Minangkabau woman named Nurcahya.
 In the Minangkabau custom, the honoric prefix Sidi in front of its name is an abbreviation of the Arabic word Sayyidi (سيدي; "milord").
-This title came from Pariaman, West Sumatra and was given to the son of an ulama who was still a descendant of the Prophet Muhammad who spread Islam in Pariaman and its surroundings.
+This title came from Pariaman, West Sumatra and was given to the son of an ulama who was still a descendant of the Islamic prophet Muhammad who spread Islam in Pariaman and its surroundings.